jstanley0/mvclient/README.md

 <a id="command-line-tool"></a>
 ## command-line tool

-A command-line tool is also provided in `bin/mvclient.rb`.
-Use `--help` to receive usage information on the command line.
+A command-line tool is also provided in `bin/mvclient`.
+Use `--help` to receive usage information.

 ### Log in